maartenba/myget-documentation/package-managers/nuget.md

 ### NuGet CLI

-NuGet package restore relies on the [NuGet.exe](https://nuget.org/nuget.exe) commandline tool by using the [install](https://docs.microsoft.com/nuget/tools/nuget-exe-cli-reference#Install_Command) command.
-The commandline will either prompt us for credentials or will look for credentials in the `NuGet.config` file in `%AppData%\NuGet\nuget.config` (if we use the Non-Interactive option).
+NuGet package restore relies on the [NuGet.exe](https://nuget.org/nuget.exe) command line tool by using the [install](https://docs.microsoft.com/nuget/tools/nuget-exe-cli-reference#Install_Command) command.
+The command line will either prompt us for credentials or will look for credentials in the `NuGet.config` file in `%AppData%\NuGet\nuget.config` (if we use the `-NonInteractive` switch).

 #### Private feed